tbali0524/cgtest/README.md

 _SPOILER ALERT:_ In the repository, there are solution source code files in multiple programming languages for a very simple CG puzzle, called [Rubik](https://www.codingame.com/training/medium/rubik%C2%AE). _If you haven't solved this puzzle yet, do so before checking the sample solutions._

-* The sample `.cgtest.php` runs test cases for these solutions in several languages, assuming you have the local compilers or runtimes installed.
+* The sample `.cgtest.php` runs test cases for the solutions for this single puzzle in several languages, assuming you have the local compilers or runtimes installed.
 * If you don't have the local setup for a language, just comment it out in the `'languages'` section of config file, or override the language selection with the `--lang=` command-line option.
 * There is an additional sample configuration file `.cgtest.full.php`.
 This has references all the provided test cases in a per-language `'includePuzzles'` section.
 Use this config with the `--config=.cgtest.full.php` command-line option.